We need to be water smart - even in the Wet!

 Many people think that Darwin has an endless supply of water, but this is a myth.
 We are currently using more water than can be captured and supplied in the long term.

-But our Dam fills up in the Wet?
+But our Dam can get close to full or even spills in the Wet?